h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 * CHAP, MS-CHAP, and MS-CHAPv2 can still be carried inside of SRADIUS

 If a home server chooses to implement SRADIUS, it can also choose to also require full FIPS-140 compliance.
+In which case the home server will not natively support CHAP or MS-CHAP.
+However, it is still possible for a home server to accept authentication methods which depend on MD4 or MD5, so long as those methods are passed somehow to a secondary server which supports them.

-In which case the home server will not support CHAP or MS-CHAP.
-This decision is entirely site local, and is not a requirement of the SRADIUS transport.
+The decision to support (or not) any authentication method is entirely site local, and is not a requirement of the SRADIUS transport.

 Any proxies which accept or originate SRADIUS connections are able to proxy CHAP and MS-CHAP without issue.